Shopify/polaris/polaris.shopify.com/content/components/navigation.md

   - fileName: navigation-with-a-secondary-action-for-an-item.tsx
     title: With a secondary action for an item
     description: Use to add a different action for an item than the main action, like to view or add something.
+  - fileName: navigation-with-multiple-secondary-actions.tsx
+    title: With multiple secondary actions
+    description: Used to add one or two secondary actions to the navigation item.
   - fileName: navigation-with-section-rollup.tsx
     title: With section rollup
     description: Use to show a limited number of items in a section with an option to expand the remaining items.